Guests of New York Sports Tours' NEW YORK GAME CHANGERS experience receive a private password during the tour.

 Connected to a historic Lexington Avenue townhouse visible from the tour route, the story examines the rise of sports media in the city, including a visit to the 1830s, when the first news publication to prioritize sports was launched.

 The story's personalities include New York Journal publisher William Randolph Hearst and a sportswriter Hearst hired in 1905, Thomas A. Dorgan.
 TAD, as Dorgan was known, introduced sayings now widely popular in and out of sports.

 After a gold-medal performance in the pole vault at the 1908 Olympics, A.C.
 Gilbert became a successful inventor of sports and toy products and the host of the first-ever sports radio show.

-The mini-documentary traces breakthrough work Gilbert did in Manhattan, shows why he earned the nickname The Man Who Saved Christmas, and ties in to a tour stop at the Flatiron District building that was his company's Gilbert Hall of Science.
+The mini-documentary traces breakthrough work Gilbert did in midtown Manhattan, shows why he earned the nickname The Man Who Saved Christmas, and ties in to a tour location at the Flatiron District building that was his company's Gilbert Hall of Science.

 A New York Highlanders baseball player and Brooklyn Dodgers executive, Branch Rickey left a legacy that includes the ending of segregation in Major League Baseball and the introduction of modern statistical analysis in sports.

 The story features a tour location near Herald Square that played a role in Rickey's breaking of baseball's color barrier.